 The mission of the Early Intervention and Prevention (EIP) Initiative is to eliminate child abuse, neglect and juvenile delinquency by coordinating efforts that increase availability and access to services and advocate for high-quality early intervention and prevention services in Marion County.
-Our goal is to create a comprehensive system of care — integrating social services for children, youth, young adults and caregivers — to enhance the health and resiliency of all youth and families.
 The EIP Initiative envisions a city where:

 - all children are safe and free from abuse and neglect

 - all children receive the care, support, and resources to grow into a healthy and fully contributing member of society; and